 Basically, medallions allow taxi drivers to pick up passengers on the street.
 Otherwise, taxi drivers are limited to only picking up passengers who call their dispatch.
 Waiting around for those fares is kind of like detention for cabbies.

-Taxi drivers are considered “independent contractors,” which means they must purchase their own health insurance and take taxes out of their own pay.
-Getting health insurance is a good idea, considering all that maniacal driving you’re going to be doing out there on busy streets.
-Taxi companies carry the minimum amount of insurance.
-If you get hurt, the insurance may only cover $15,000 of your medical bills.
-While $15,000 seems like a lot, it really isn’t when it comes to serious injuries.
-One bad car crash can leave you paying medical bills for years to come.
-Not to mention the fact that it’s tough to drive a cab wearing a full-body cast.
+Taxi drivers are considered to be independent contractors, which means they must purchase their own health insurance and take taxes out of their own pay.
+Getting health insurance is a good idea, considering all that maniacal driving you'll be doing out there on busy streets.

 Also, taxi companies typically only carry the minimum amount of insurance.
 If you get hurt, the insurance may only cover some of your medical bills, and one bad car crash can leave you paying out the wazoo for years to come.
 Not to mention, it's tough to drive a cab while in a full-body cast—or with things coming out of your wazoo.